sonatype-nexus-community/nexus-blobstore-azure-cloud/README.md

 The Fine Print
 --------------

-It is worth noting that this is **NOT SUPPORTED** by Sonatype, and is a contribution of ours to the open source community (read: you!)
+It is worth noting that this is **NOT SUPPORTED** by Sonatype, and was a contribution of ours to the open source community (read: you!)

 Remember: